-In March 2022, MTI announced over \$6 million in grant awards to 224 recipients of Forestry Recovery Initiative Phase 1 funding.
-Of those companies being awarded grants, 83% have ten employees or fewer, and 80% are in Aroostook, Penobscot, Somerset, Oxford, or Piscataquis counties.
-The average award is approximately \$27,000.
-Phase 2 of the Forestry Recovery Initiative, with \$14 million in funds available, Iaunched in fall of 2022.
 MTI will administer \$39.6M (\$25M in year one, and \$14.6M in year two) for "one-time funding to support and leverage private investments in research, development, and innovation in the state's technology sectors.
 These funds, which must be matched by the recipient, will be awarded to Maine organizations through a competitive process to help them increase revenue, create and preserve jobs, and grow market share."
 This funding will be deployed in several phases to provide both direct aid to businesses as well as strategic investments to support economic resiliency.

 MTI created the Pandemic Recovery for an Innovative Maine Economy (PRIME) Fund, to allocate the \$39.6 million in innovation funding from the Maine Jobs & Recovery Plan.
 PRIME will meet the state's mandate of supporting and leveraging private investments in research, development and innovation in the state's technology sectors.
-Phase 1 of the PRIME Fund opened in April 2022 and awards were announced in July 2022 (FY23).
-The PRIME Ecosystem program launched in the fall of 2022, and will disburse approximately \$5 million to support new entrepreneurial support programs developed by public-private partnerships in the state.
-Future phases of the PRIME fund will be deployed in early 2023.
+Phase 1 of the PRIME Fund opened in April 2022 and, in August, we announced 174 awards totaling \$23.3 million.
+In December 2022, MTI announced \$5.6 million in funding through our PRIME Ecosystem program to 16 Maine entrepreneurial support organizations.
+Those awards supported programs that provide mentoring and support to entrepreneurs and businesses in Maine to help them take their novel ideas from their notebooks, kitchen tables and garages to the global marketplace.

+Approximately \$9 million remains available in the PRIME fund and will be deployed in FY24.